 In The Naked Gun, one of the members of the council of evil calls America "a paper tiger."

 Eponymous Paper Tiger where the boastful British private tutor Ray Bradbury loses his cool and is ultimately, extremely humiliated but finally redeems himself in the eyes of his student Koichi Kagoyama when, faced with immense danger that would cripple anyone with fear, his innate courage begins to shine to his own disbelief.

-In Mr. Smith Goes to Washington, the press corps call Jefferson Smith a "paper tiger" to his face, telling him that he was only appointed to fill a seat in the Senate and vote the way Senator Payne wants him to, which chafes the idealistic young senator.
+In Mr. Smith Goes To Washington, the press corps call Jefferson Smith a "paper tiger" to his face, telling him that he was only appointed to fill a seat in the Senate and vote the way Senator Payne wants him to, which chafes the idealistic young senator.

 Osten Taylor from Survivor: Pearl Islands was a buff bodybuilder who had absolutely no idea how to rough it out in nature, almost drowned in a challenge, became convinced that a pelican was out to get him, and ended up being the first contestant to quit Survivor.

-Crystal Cox in Gabon, the Olympic gold medalist who had one of the single worst athletic performances in the series, culminating in her missing a slam dunk on a basketball hoop that's shorter than she is.
+Crystal Cox in Gabon, the six-foot-three Olympic gold medalist who had one of the single worst athletic performances in the series, culminating in her missing a slam dunk on a basketball hoop that's shorter than she is.

 Parodied in Calvin and Hobbes.
 Calvin asks his tiger Hobbes what a paper tiger is.
 Hobbes responds that it's a tiger who delivers newspapers.
 Calvin is thus completely confused by his book that used the term.